-Boulon Brasserie, a French Bistro by Next Level Brands is ready to add new flavor to Water Street Tampa.
-The newly-announced restaurant from restaurateur Jeff Gigante, real estate entrepreneur Andrew Wright and attorney/investor Joseph Guggino will open in the summer of 2022 on the ground floor of Thousand & One at 1001 Water Street.
+Boulon Brasserie, a French Bistro by Next Level Brands is going to change the culinary game in Water Street Tampa.
+The newly-announced restaurant from restaurateur Jeff Gigante, real estate entrepreneur Andrew Wright and attorney/investor Joseph Guggino will open the second week of August 2022 on the ground floor of Thousand & One at 1001 Water Street.
 The team behind the concept made the announcement during a popup preview for Union New American at Hyde House in Hyde Park Village.
 This puts its down the block from the newly-opened GreenWise Market.
 You can also view the city’s first augmented reality mural right next door.

 Boulon Brasserie is described as a French bistro and will include a restaurant, café and full bar, with a menu highlighted by fresh-caught seafood and modern interpretations of classic French pastries.
 You will be able to enjoy breakfast, lunch, and dinner at this new hot spot.